cositools/cosi-data-challenges/README.md

  - bn180504136: PF = 0.8, PA = $45^\circ$, t = 1836985181.0 s
  - bn180703876: PF = 0.9, PA = $25^\circ$, t = 1838652949.0 s
  - bn080802386: PF = 0.8, PA = $90^\circ$, t = 1835493492.2 s <br />
-Note: The two short GRBs (bn080802386) are unrealistically bright and are intended to be used for the polarization tutorial.

  Information for the MGFs, including reference papers (PF = 1, PA = $90^\circ$ for all sources):
  - MGF051103 ([Svinkin+21](https://www.nature.com/articles/s41586-020-03076-9)): t = 1835533723.498 s